clcmo/marvel-challenge/docs/README.md

 - [x] Integration with some CI/CD tool - Github's own 'Actions' can be used.
 - [x] Implement on-screen accessibility.

-## Important

-- [x] Fork the repository and when finished open a Pull Request for it.
-- [x] Do not mention to anyone where the project will be sent.

 | Details | List |
 | ------- | ---- |